Hisham9995/Mapping_Earthquakes/README.md

-2.The Second one  major Earthquakes is specified with a green circle with a magnitude greater than 4.5 and it has  a select-option to display or no-display,
+2.The Second one  major Earthquakes is specified with a green circle with a magnitude greater than 4.5 and   a select-option to display or no-display,